Skip to main content

 Iraq Renewable in % Electricity Production

-In 2021, the MoE announced the country's ambition to raise the capacity of clean energy to 12 GW by 2030, corresponding to 33% of the power capacity mix thanks to a sharp increase in solar capacity (5.3% in 2024, mostly hydro).
+In 2021, the MoE announced the country's ambition to raise the capacity of clean energy to 12 GW by 2030, corresponding to 33% of the power capacity mix thanks to a sharp increase in solar capacity (5% of renewables in the power mix in 2025, mostly hydro).

 Source: Iraq energy report